-Two men on watch in 3 hours in daytime and 2 hours a night.
+Two men on watch in 3 hours of in day time and 2 hours at night.
 We started the plan right away.
-The freewatch rested and made breakfast, lunch and dinner at scheduled times.
+The free watch rested and made breakfast, lunch and dinner at scheduled times.
 The watch was responsible for sailing Heron.
-Steering was managed by the autopilot and the watch's most important task in the light wind was to keep a good lookout.
+Steering was handles by the autopilot.
+The watch's most important task in the light wind was to keep a good lookout.

 The route of the big ships goes south of Sicily and Sardinia.
 There is limited commercial traffic in our route.
 This was why the risk of being sailed down by one of the big ships was small.

 But a good lookout was still important.
 A collision with another pleasure boat, a fishing boat, a container or perhaps a sleeping whale could be fatal.

 We saw only a few other pleasure boats.